glegoux/django-settings-startup/README.rst

         ...
     ]

-It is important to put this app in first (before native django app), to override the command ``runserver``.
+It is important to install this app in first (before native django apps), to override the command ``runserver``.

 Latest Version
 ---------------